babarrett/mitosis-docs/mitosis-README.md

 connection for each switch.

 There is room next to the header for an LED and a resistor.
-This was designed into the PCB for initial development and is not being used, I don't know which is the cathode pin, or what the resistor value should be, or which pads fo to which device.
+This was designed into the PCB for initial development and is not being used, It is unknown which is the cathode pin, or what the resistor value should be, or which pads go to which device.
 There is no silkscreening indicating device or orientation.
 OK to ignore this.